Psalmosky/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13. Print a number with two decimal places, followed by a new line
 14. To convert a number from base 10 to base 16
 15. Encode and decode text using the rot13 encryption.
 Assume ASCII
+16. Print every other line from the input, starting with the first line